98MM/IEPS/PA1/README.md

 # INSTRUCTIONS:

-Run the WIER Anaconda environment and install the required modules.
-Set up a local database with the [prepared SQL script](https://szitnik.github.io/wier-labs/data/pa1/crawldb.sql) and add a field named "delay" (type INT) into its page table.

 Open the Jupyter Notebook - crawler.ipynb.

 Run all cells - the last one will start the crawler - make sure to update the IP address to your local database (or any function call with the argument "conn" to disable pushing data to a database)

+This is an updated version of our crawler which requires three text files to run - frontier.txt, domains.txt and visited.txt.
+These files store data used by the crawler, and they update every hour.

 # DATABASE:

 Due to limitations imposed on file size, we uploaded the database with lfs.
-[It is also available here.](https://drive.google.com/file/d/1nqQFMP7frWSdFk3bVOvd_C7EjW2tkTUM/view?usp=sharing)
+[It is also available here.](https://drive.google.com/drive/folders/1c15MP7ouNpXH9acF17XbodDHNpdBRbpU?usp=sharing)